p-r-a-v-i-n/django-rest-framework/docs/api-guide/routers.md

 ---

+!!!
+Note
-**Note**: If using namespacing with hyperlinked serializers you'll also need to ensure that any `view_name` parameters on the serializers correctly reflect the namespace.
+  If using namespacing with hyperlinked serializers you'll also need to ensure that any `view_name` parameters on the serializers correctly reflect the namespace.
 In the examples above you'd need to include a parameter such as `view_name='app_name:user-detail'` for serializer fields hyperlinked to the user detail view.